What Is Art? The Definition of Art Analyzed

 “Art is the creation of forms symbolic of human feeling, forms that, by analogy, communicate to us our own emotions and awareness.” – Susanne Langer, Philosophy in a New Key: A Study in the Symbolism of Reason, Rite, and Art, 1942.

 Susanne Langer views art as the creation of symbolic forms that express human emotions.
-These forms, by analogy, communicate to us our own emotions and awareness, making art a medium for the expression and understanding of feelings.
+These forms, by analogy, communicate to us our own emotions and awareness.
+This makes art a medium for the expression and understanding of feelings.

 “Art is an activity or process the end product of which is an artwork that functions in certain ways for certain people.” – Monroe Beardsley, Aesthetics: Problems in the Philosophy of Criticism, 1981.